hiveot/hub.capnp/README.md

 ## Overview

+The Hub is designed following a 'hub-and-spokes' architecture.
+IoT devices and consumers all communicate using the Hub services.
+At no point do IoT devices and consumers connect to each other directly unless this is explicitly by design, like for example a media server.

+IoT devices use the Hub message bus to publish their TD document, publish events, and receive action messages.

+Consumers such as services and users use the message bus to receive TD's and events in real-time.

-The Hub operates using a message bus, a curated set of core plugins and optional additional plugins.
+A curated set of core plugins and optional additional plugins provide the functionality to Hub clients.
 The plugins fall into two categories, protocol bindings and services:

 * Protocol bindings provide connectivity for WoST Things and legacy/3rd party IoT devices.
 For example, the idprov protocol binding provides IoT devices with the ability to self-provision.
 Legacy protocol bindings convert the legacy device description to a WoT compliant Thing Description (TD) document and submit these onto the Hub message bus.
 Actions received from the message bus are passed back to the device after converting it into the device's native format.